JKKross/red_zebra/README.md

 **Master** branch is the version that is currently available on the App Store.
 If you wanna check out the experiments/upcoming features, check out **dev** branch.

-Sometimes, there is a Testflight Beta available - for that reason, there is **beta** branch (coming soon).